Geoservices

 - Check service of the official cadastral survey

-- Do the properties map the perimeter of the municipality, without overlaps and without holes
+- Do the plots map the perimeter of the municipality, without overlaps and without holes

-- Is an address assigned to an area that is not a building
+- Has an address been assigned to an area that is not a building?

 - Are all plots labeled on the plan